-An oddball chamber piece set at Harvard, "Alma Mater” centers around a middle-aged gay professor, his clueless wife and his lover/teaching assistant.
-Uneven execution, amateurish thesping and a late-blooming sense of pace may limit pic to fests and cable outlets, but flashes of wit make the sometimes awkward going worthwhile.
+An oddball chamber piece set at Harvard in the days before the assassination of JFK, “Alma Mater” centers around a middle-aged gay professor, his clueless wife and his lover/teaching assistant, encircled by satellite students with subplots of their own.
+An austerely distanced sociological group portrait, pic can’t always carry off its ambitious agenda or control its tone.
+Uneven execution, amateurish thesping on the part of some younger tyros and a late-blooming sense of pace may limit pic to fests and cable outlets, but flashes of wit and inventiveness, particularly surrounding Cady McClain’s Jackie Kennedy look-alike wife, make the sometimes awkward going worthwhile.

 Prof. Knight (Will Lyman) is invited to a state dinner at the White House by his former college roommate, John F. Kennedy.
 But shaken over just having been denied tenure, he has no intention of attending the dinner.
 Cambridge is the only world he’s ever known.
 Off campus, and even in his own house, he’s a fish out of water, often to the point of cliche, e.g., a strained husband and wife’s dinner scene with a loudly ticking clock to measure the deafening silence.